 The Creek at Cottonwood is a proposed affordable housing development with 258 units comprised of one, two, and three bedroom units.
 It has been awarded a Low Income Housing Tax Credit (LIHTC).

 Down Payment Assistance Program

-Funding is provided to Mountain Community Land Trust and Pikes Peak Habitat for Humanity to provide down payment assistance for low to moderate income families.
+Funding is provided to the Rocky Mountain Community Land Trust and Pikes Peak Habitat for Humanity to provide down payment assistance for low to moderate income families.

 HOME Investment Partnership: Tenant Based Rental Assistance